Home / Resume / Education / Teacher Resume

 How do I list my teaching license?

-Create a Certifications section with: license type, state, endorsement areas, and expiration date.
+Create a Certifications section with your license type, issuing state, endorsement areas, and expiration date.
 For example: 'Colorado Professional Teacher License, Elementary Education (K-6), exp.
 2028.'

 Should I include standardized test scores?